Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 \subsection{Setting 1: Reproducing Sun et al.~\cite{sun2019can}}

 \reduce

-\descr{Unconstrained Attack.} Fig.~\ref{unconstrainedattack-case1}, Fig.~\ref{unconstrainedattack-case1-cifar10}, and Fig.~\ref{unconstrainedattack-case1-reddit} report the results of our experiments with an unconstrained attack with one attacker in every round on EMNIST, CIFAR10, and Reddit-comments.
-The attacker performs a single-pixel attack on EMNIST and a semantic backdoor attack on CIFAR10 and Reddit-comments, trains the model sent from the server on its dataset and sends back the updated model.
+\descr{Unconstrained Attack.} Fig.~\ref{unconstrainedattack-case1}, Fig.~\ref{unconstrainedattack-case1-cifar10}, Fig.~\ref{unconstrainedattack-case1-reddit}, and Fig.~\ref{unconstrainedattack-case1-sentiment} report the results of our experiments with an unconstrained attack with one attacker in every round on EMNIST, CIFAR10, Reddit-comments, and Sentiment140.
+The attacker performs a single-pixel attack on EMNIST and a semantic backdoor attack on CIFAR10, Reddit-comments, and Sentiment140, trains the model sent from the server on its dataset, and sends back the updated model.

-This is done without any constraints enforced on the attacker from the server-side.
+This is done without any constraints on the attacker from the server-side.
 Results show that, in EMNIST, the backdoor accuracy reaches around 88\% after 300 rounds and does not affect utility as main task accuracy is just reduced from 94\% to 92\%.
-In CIFAR10, the backdoor accuracy reaches around 90\%, and the main task accuracy is reduced from 88\% to 84\%.
-In Reddit-comments, the backdoor accuracy for task1, task2, and task3 is around 83\%, 78\%, and 81\%.
-In other words, the attack works quite well, even with only one attacker in every round.
+In CIFAR10, the backdoor accuracy is around 90\%, and the main task accuracy is reduced from 88\% to 84\%.
+In Reddit-comments, the backdoor accuracy for task1, task2, and task3 is around 83\%, 78\%, and 81\%. \ndss{In Sentiment140, the backdoor accuracy reaches around 95\% while the main task accuracy is around 80\%.} In other words, the attack works quite well, even with only one attacker in every round.

 \descr{Norm Bounding.} We then apply norm bounding.
 Fig.~\ref{bounding-case1} plots the results with norm bounds 3 and 5, showing it does not affect the main task accuracy (around 90\%) in EMNIST.
 Also, setting the norm bound to 3, unsurprisingly, mitigates the attack better than setting it to 5 (7\% compared to 37\%).
 Fig.~\ref{bounding-case1-cifar10} depicts that setting norm bound to value 10 in CIFAR10 mitigates the attack as backdoor accuracy is reduced from 90\% to 26\%, while the utility is not affected.
-In Fig.~\ref{bounding-case1-reddit}, we can observe that setting norm bound 10 reduces the backdoor accuracy to around 62\%, 60\%, and 70\%, respectively, for task1, task2, and task3 in the Reddit-comments, while the main task accuracy is not modified.
+In Fig.~\ref{bounding-case1-reddit}, we can observe that setting norm bound 10 reduces the backdoor accuracy to around 62\%, 60\%, and 70\%, respectively, for task1, task2, and task3 in the Reddit-comments. \ndss{Fig.~\ref{bounding-case1-sentiment} shows that, in Sentiment140 with norm bound 15, the backdoor accuracy is reduced to around 43\%.} The main task accuracy is not modified in both datasets.

 This confirms that this approach does defend against the attack, with no significant effect on utility.